How KredX Mitigates Risk For Its Investors

 - Additionally, we leverage the relationship between the enterprise and the business to further reduce the risk to our investors to a minimum.
 At the outset we prefer to work with companies having a deep relationship with the enterprise but it is more of a guiding principle as opposed to a mandate.

 - The credit risk is further alleviated by bringing the enterprise in the loop using legal mechanisms such as an undertaking, bill of exchange and other similar forms.

 - By the use of such mechanisms, the fund flow is ensured via KredX operated Escrow accounts in all the cases.
 This provides an added layer of security against credit risk as a result of the discounting mechanism.

 As is the case with any investment, an investor is required to make an informed decision before purchasing a deal on the KredX platform.
-All the important data points after evaluation by the KredX risk team are summarized and put in vendor, enterprise and deal reports.
+All the important data points after evaluation by the KredX risk team are summarised and put in vendor, enterprise and deal reports.
 The investor is required to go through all the reports thoroughly before investing.
 After all the risk is being borne by them and they are the ultimate beneficiaries on the supply side.
-Should our investors have any queries with our process or their accounts, they can always reach out to us at email@example.com.
-The KredX team is always around to answer our customer's queries and assist them in any way that we can.
+Should our investors have any queries with our process or their accounts, they can always reach out to us at firstname.lastname@example.org.
+The KredX team is always around to answer our customer’s queries and assist them in any way that we can.